callipostudios/2407354-2408544-2401066-24058-1805-prototype/README.md

 Point system, picking up objects & read.me file/written work = Mia

+(reminder 1 ice cream = 1 point) Point text has been placed in top left corner.

+ psudo = if player hits icecreamSprite points + 1

+(if player collides with icecreamSprite then add 1 to point system) elseif (this means if player doesn't) leave the point system as is.

+Aim for the next updates:

+- Make the icecreams show up and disappear when hit.
+- Figure out how to keep the point text fixed (talk to anya, could be to do w her bullet thing) 07/03 - GOAL

+- When you hit the ice cream, number goes up
+- Make the ice cream disappear
+09/03 - GOAL

 Killing enemies, Character art, enemy movement & enemy attacking = Cam